rojitarik/ckb-Central-Kurdish-files-for-Tesseract-engine/README.md

 And about unicharset, I want to say I place all characters either panctution used for writting.
 Arabic num and Persian num placed in unicharset
 "ک" and "ك" included
-"ھ" and "ه" included but as I said these doesn't make any problem, these has been seen a lot in Kurdish texts so after image or pdf OCRed we can make a wordlist according to Kurdish grammar and a spell checker to replce all "ك" with "ک" and others so.FOR more information and latest news and updates about Kurdish Grammar please visit "http://diyako.yageyziman.com/". other chars doesn'y exist in Kurdish moved to forbidden_characters file.
+"ھ" and "ه" included but as I said these doesn't make any problem, these has been seen a lot in Kurdish texts so after image or pdf OCRed we can make a wordlist according to Kurdish grammar and a spell checker to replce all "ك" with "ک" and others so. other chars doesn'y exist in Kurdish moved to forbidden_characters file.

 for testing Kurdish OCR have a look to my Fb posts.

-this is my email and Fb account, Please feel free to contact me if you have any questions or comments ayub.rauf92@gmail.com
+this is my email and Fb account, Please feel free to contact me if you have any questions or comments ayub_rauf@yahoo.co.uk
 Fb https://www.facebook.com/ayub.rauf.aziz